 Looking at one of these pictures instantly transports you to that time and makes you feel the same feeling you did when you experienced that moment.
 Sometimes they help you connect with moments and times that you did not even witness.

-They are reflective of a time which was simpler, older and poles apart from the one in which we live now.
+They are reflective of a time that was simpler, older and poles apart from the one in which we live now.

 “Nani, how old were you in this photo?”, I ask my grandma as I look at one of her college years pictures in which she’s playing basketball.
 “I was I think 18”, she gives me a paused response.